 - Investigate other storage solutions through the Data Storage Finder: Use the filters as appropriate for your storage needs.
 The Data Storage Finder includes information such as storage type, sharing options, special access methods, and pricing where applicable.

-Take this opportunity to move institutional and departmental data to a Shared Box Account to ensure cohesion for your colleagues and the university.
-See Shared Accounts in U-M Box and U-M Google for more information on how to request a Shared Account.
+Take this opportunity to move institutional/departmental/university data to an existing U-M Box Shared Account to ensure cohesion for your colleagues and the university.

 - Do not build new processes and workflows around Box.

-Check this website for updates and watch for communications from ITS around the move away from Box.
-We have also assembled a team to engage with Unit IT and the university community to better understand their use of Box and assist with migration.
+Check this website for updates and watch for communications from ITS and your Unit Ambassadors around the move away from Box.
+We will continue to engage with Unit Ambassadors representing the university community to better understand their use of Box and assist with migration.